catherinemoresco/PDFProject/README.md

 architecture.
 A pipe-and-filter architecture makes sense for our task, because image processing consists mostly of passing the PDF and image data through a series of filter that modifies said data and extracts needed information.

-Writing to and reading from memory is necessitated by our choice to implement our software as a web application; it is the method most suited to passing file data from one app route to the next.
+Our decision to implement the project as a web application makes writing to and reading from memory a necessity; it is the method most suited to passing file data from one app route to the next.

 ### File Structure